Satellite captures La Palma volcano creating strange cloud ripple

 An emerging story with the unfolding situation on La Palma has been remarkable atmospheric aberrations, including ring-like ripples emanating outward from around its plume.

-A time lapse video posted by Twitter user @Cielodecanarias, which translates to “Sky of the Canaries,” captured the disk-like formations accompanying the plume.
+A time-lapse video posted by Twitter user @Cielodecanarias, which translates to “Sky of the Canaries,” captured the disk-like formations accompanying the plume.

 A unique set of ingredients enabled this spectacle.

-When it comes to the atmosphere, air will continue rising so long as it is less dense than its surroundings.
+When it comes to the atmosphere, air will continue rising as long as it is less dense than its surroundings.
 Density is usually tightly linked with temperature; warmer fluids, like air, are less dense when heated.

 The volcano produced a plume of air that ascended quickly because it was warmer, and therefore less dense, than its surroundings.
 Like a chimney, that plume climbed 20,000 feet into the atmosphere.
 Eventually, the air entrained into the gaseous plume cooled slightly, becoming acutely less buoyant.
 But it was still rising.